-- 1. Check the RX status on the TV and make sure it is under TX Mode - 2.
-If the signal source is Blu-Ray Player, DVD Player or other singal output with HDCP, make sure the display/TV support HDCP as well. - 3.
+- 1. If the signal source is Blu-Ray Player, DVD Player or other singal output with HDCP, make sure the display/TV support HDCP as well. - 2.
 Confirm both transmitter and receiver are powered on.

 Keep TX and RX in the same room, avoiding walls or obstacles (do not place transmitter receiver in a drawer.)